First Nations Commercial and Industrial Development Act

 On this page

-About First Nations Commercial and Industrial Development Act
+About the First Nations Commercial and Industrial Development Act

-The First Nations Commercial and Industrial Development Act (FNCIDA) is an effective tool in addressing regulatory gaps for projects taking place on reserve lands, which can be a significant barrier to economic development.
+The First Nations Commercial and Industrial Development Act (FNCIDA) is an effective tool to address regulatory gaps for projects taking place on reserve lands, and for advancing economic reconciliation.

-FNCIDA gives the federal government the ability to create a regulatory regime that clarifies and simplifies the rules for controlling an on-reserve project that is complex in nature.
+FNCIDA creates a regulatory regime that clarifies and simplifies the rules for managing an on-reserve project that is complex in nature.
 Regulations developed using the act ensure that environmental, health and safety, and other impacts of commercial and industrial developments are effectively managed throughout the life of the project.

 How it works

-This approach helps bridge the gaps between federal, provincial and First Nation laws, increasing regulatory certainty, predictability, and enforceability.
+This approach helps bridge the gaps between federal, provincial and First Nation laws, which increases regulatory certainty, predictability, and enforceability.

-Since its inception, six regulations have been developed using FNCIDA and have supported major economic projects across Canada such as the Fort William First Nation's sawmill.
+Since its inception, 6 regulations have been developed using FNCIDA and have supported major economic projects across Canada.

-The most recent FNCIDA regulations are the Squamish Nation Residential Tenancy Regulations (2023).
+For example, in 2023, the Squamish Nation Residential Tenancy Regulations were created.
 These regulations adapt British Columbia's residential tenancy rules for application to the Sen̓áḵw multi-tower residential development and new Hiy̓ám Housing affordable housing developments on Squamish Nation reserve lands.

 Contact us